 It was physically tiring but, for me, there is nothing like spending time doing something you love and what I got a little glimpse of yesterday was my dream retirement.
 A warm, beautiful autumn day hitting a ball over a net with a friend.
 On the next court were a bunch of seniors doing just that during their retirement.

-what do I want to be able to do in retirement?
+What do I want to be able to do?

 The question I have considered for a long time is not how much I will be able to afford in retirement but what do I want to be able to do when the time comes.
 The senior years are always painted as times where you can not do very much and you are beset by illness.
 That is the picture most people paint and believe but I’m not convinced that getting old means getting dull and becoming limited.